4dspice/Caracal/README.md

 # Caracal
-A Voron V0 inspired minimalist CoreXY 3D printer focused on ease of parts sourcing, reduced number of fasterner types, self-printable parts and fast and simple assembly.
+A Voron V0 inspired minimalist and scalable CoreXY 3D printer focused on ease of parts sourcing, reduced number of fasterner types, self-printable parts and fast and simple assembly.

 Not counting the corner brackets (which are unecessary if the frame is built using blind joints), all sides of the printer are flush to facilitate addition of side panels for enclosed builds.